atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 [!!j!
-I “for the honour of 'us botlv lb 'to de ss i '■ l“ “it ?” sti • iiii '* >. *.
+I “for the honour of 'us botlv lb 'to de ss i '■ l“ “it ?" sti • iiii '* >. *.
 B < V
 I
-I y nc»t for mine, ” replied Lumley,
+I y nc»t for mine, " replied Lumley,
 I Kaftily.
 S' "■ ■
 , p • ^ .si. •.
 if ■ -

-I “No?” answered ckiirl€s — >* “Could’
+I “No?" answered ckiirl€s — >* “Could’
 Si'
 I “you but bring yourself to marry I ‘‘"fanny, iail animomies^ bet ween' us I “would immediately cease, *, ^ the I f ■ ■ j “warmest:, the most cordial friendship i
-! “would shcceed them.”
+! “would shcceed them."
 * “
 g i *
 r: ^-, I it.
 1^
 C ■»
 f 2
 i « Marry your stster! — Would you
-I “have fne marry a whore ?”
+I “have fne marry a whore ?"
 ft
 4 *
 >
 P
 !
 t
-'" ■., “Nay, ”
+'" ■., “Nay, "
 s
 4
 1